nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ## System Database Collation

-We've observed incorrect behavior (in particular with full-text search) if the SQL Server `master` database is not configured with a case-insensitive collation (a collation name with "`CI`").
+We have observed an incorrect behavior (in particular with full-text search) if the SQL Server `master` database is not configured with a case-insensitive collation (a collation name with "`CI`").

 To make sure this is the case, use: